 This scholarship is awarded to a Cuban American student who has demonstrated distinction in academics and/or public service, or to any student who has demonstrated distinction in research, writing, community service and/or other activities of importance to the Cuban American community.

 Jose Angel Espino Memorial Scholarship

-Jose Angel Espino ’88 was an engaging member of the St. Thomas University School of Law Charter Class who passed away shortly after graduating from law school.
+Jose Angel Espino ’88 was an engaging member of the St. Thomas University College of Law Charter Class who passed away shortly after graduating from law school.
 He is remembered for his tireless effort throughout law school despite his illness.
 This scholarship, awarded to an Hispanic student based on merit and need, was established in his memory by his aunt, Josefina I. Espino, and his sister, Maria Delores “Loly” Espino, an associate professor of management at St. Thomas University.

 Dean’s Law Student Book Award Fund

 Established by this 1988 graduate of the College of Law , this book scholarship is awarded in the Fall and Spring semesters to minority students who need financial assistance to purchase their books.

 This award was established in memory of Caleb Freedman, a committed lawyer and educator in South Florida, who died of heart failure in October 1998 at the age of 33.
 Caleb, who exemplified professionalism and integrity, served as an adjunct faculty member in the Trial Advocacy Program.
 He worked in the Miami-Dade County State Attorney’s Office prior to going into private practice.
 This award is presented to students who distinguish themselves in the annual Florida Bar Young Lawyers Division Chester Bedell Competition.

 Friends of St. Thomas Law Student Scholarships

 Established in 2000, this special scholarship fund is the pooled scholarship gifts from friends and alumni of St. Thomas University College of Law.
 It provides the College of Law with additional resources to assist law students with financial need.